 Did it turn out better than I thought?

 Like everyone else, your university life is probably one of the best times ever!
 You learn, you grow, and evidently seeing yourself doing life.
 That was how I felt, it’s the unexpected situation that somehow set me out to be venturing into a different path.
-So here I am now, back in Malaysia, working with a UK based real estate company, Waller Property Consultant, as a property consultant to help Malaysians invest in UK properties.
+So here I am now, back in Malaysia, working with a UK based real estate company, Waller Property Consultant, as a property education advisor to help Malaysians invest in UK properties.
 And even when you are working with a company, somehow, you start to put yourself out of the box – I grew interest in marketing and designing, and currently, take on the role as the Marketing guru for the company.
 It’s basically like a pandora box, that unveils so many things I don’t know about myself.
 I’m as excited to learn about what’s next for me!

 So, my biggest takeaway to all who are reading this – always think out of the box!
 It’s good to know what you want to study in university, but never restrict yourself to unfamiliarity.
 Go learn about different things, do some networking and build relationships.
 And most importantly, be open to changes and not setting yourself a label.
 Success don’t come just because you’re doing well in an exceptional course, but how you grow as a person and doing what you love.
 So if you’re in the category of a person who don’t know what you want to study, don’t fret – you’ll figure it out, so give yourself the time to grow and learn.
 Be open to learning, because sometimes there are surprises.
 Before I end this, let me leave this quote by Dr Ezam with you – “Doubts can kill dreams, more than failure ever will.”